-(circle one): Flat rolling, hilly, steep slopes, mountainous, other
+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other b.

-- b.
 What is the steepest slope on the site (approximate percent slope)?

-The site is mostly flat.
-There is a minor portion of the site with slopes 0-3%. - c.
+Parcel 0056041922001 is on a steep hill side, approximately 50% c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.